 Student athletes who are referred to their healthcare provider for clearance after a possible sports related concussion need to have this form completed by their provider and returned to the school athletic trainer before returning to practice.

 Student-athletes who are interested in continuing with their sport at the college level should be aware of the requirements to achieve eligibility through the NCAA.
-Click here to download the NCAA Guide for the College-Bound Student-Athlete, 2016-17.
+Click here for full information for student-athletes wishing to play at the collegiate level.